paulvickers/paulvickers.github.io/_source/_portfolio/SoNSTAR.md

 ## Publications related to this project
-A couple of journal articles are currently undergoing peer review.
+A journal article is currently undergoing peer review, but a preprint can be accessed on arXiv (see below).
+As soon as a published version is available it will replace the entry below.

 [comment]: <> {% cite Debashi:2018 nuson-SoNSTAR %}